echedev/theseus-navigator/README.md

   }
 }
 ```
-Then you should specify this navigator `builder`:
+Then you should specify the `builder` in the navigator instance:

 ```dart
 final mainNavigator = TheseusNavigator(